Computational Narrative Understanding for Expressive Text-to-Speech: Training Experiments

-We use LibriSpeech-PC \cite{librispeechpc}, a punctuation restored version of LibriSpeech -- our training data also contains punctuations -- with the standard split from \citet{f5tts} that contains 1127 samples with 4-to-10 seconds audio prompts.
-We also evaluate on SeedTTS \textit{test-en} \cite{anastassiou2024seed}, which is composed of 1088 samples from Common Voice \cite{ardila-etal-2020-common}.
-We do not report scores for the Mandarin variant of SeedTTS as our fine-tuning data only support English speech, although it would be interesting to see how fine-tuning impacts performance on other languages.
-We report WER computed with Whisper-large-v3 \cite{radford2023robust} and speaker similarity to the reference speech (SIM), computed with WavLM-large \cite{chen2022large}.
-We compare to SparkTTS, F5-TTS and MaskGCT (only SeedTTS \textit{test-en} scores are reported for the latter).
-We report scores computed with samples we generated for SparkTTS on SeedTTS \textit{test-en} as we were not able to reproduce the original scores.
+We leverage standard benchmark datasets to evaluate in-domain and out-of-domain TTS performance.
+We use LibriSpeech-PC \cite{librispeechpc}, a punctuation restored version of LibriSpeech with the standard split from \citet{f5tts} that contains 1127 samples with 4-to-10 seconds audio prompts and SeedTTS \textit{test-en} \cite{anastassiou2024seed}, which is composed of 1088 samples from Common Voice \cite{ardila-etal-2020-common}.
+We report WER and cosine similarity between synthesized speech and reference sample (SIM) with the same models as described above.